Pathfinder - The Monk Handbook

 lower than your best attacks with Flurry of Blows because flurry pretends

-being able to follow them actively hurts you because you can't full attack
+and not being able to follow them actively hurts you because you can't full

 - Tiger Claws: Your Base Attack Bonus will be lower than your best attacks with Flurry of Blows because flurry pretends that you have 1/1 BAB, but Monks actually have 2/3 BAB.
-The wording for how Power Attack affects Tiger Claws has an onbvious typographical error which makes it somewhat difficult to read.
-Bull rushing an enemy and not being able to follow them actively hurts you because you can't full attack next round.
+Bull rushing an enemy and not being able to follow them actively hurts you because you can't full attack next round, which Tiger Pounce conveniently addresses.
+You can choose to immediately close the distance by moving as a swift action, or you can wait until your next turn to chase your enemy if they've moved around.

 While you will most likely be fighting unarmed, monk weapons offer you a lot of really fantastic options, including bonuses to combat maneuvers.
-Monks who aren't specialized with weapons should still carry a couple to bypass DR and for bonuses on CMB checks.
-Monks can bypass lawful, adamantine, and magic DR with Ki Strike, so be sure to carry Cold Iron and Silver weapons.
+Monks who aren't specialized with weapons should still carry a couple to bypass DR until Ki Pool covers the bases, and for bonuses on CMB checks.

 Monks can use a single weapon for flurry of blows, which removes the need for double weapons or two-weapon fighting.
 This also increases the importance of damage enhancements on your weapon because you get a large number of low-damage attacks.
 If you plan to use weapons, be sure to pick up some damage enhancements.